 Tessa (White Pass) was born in 2014 and had a short racing career that left her permanently disabled.
 She can never again be raced or run.
 Even as the great-great-great-great-granddaughter of Secretariat, thoroughbreads like Tessa can face slaughter if not rescued.
 She was brought to the Haven by our friends from Unbridled Spirits Thoroughbred Retirement Ranch.
 She is like a Porsche that needs to learn to be a horse of leisure.

-Joey is a seven-year-old mini-horse trained to pull a cart.
-His original owners surrendered Joey to Mary, because his "lumpy jaw" made him undesirable to show.
-Mary let him join our team in March of 2017.
+Joey is a eight-year-old mini-horse trained to pull a cart.
+His original owners surrendered Joey, because his "lumpy jaw" made him undesirable to show.
+He joined our team in March of 2017.
 He is fond of apple snacks and loves to antagonize Finn.
 Joey is on a strict diet to help him overcome flare up of laminitis.

 Ginger is the queen of the farm.
 In her youth, she nearly lost her tongue in an accident.
 As a 22-year-old, she loves her semi-retirement relaxing on green fields and enjoying the occasional romp of the Fox Sac Trail.